christianburger/shelfbot.esp32.cam/ESP32_CAM_MICRO-ROS_CONVERSION_PLAN.md

-# Plan: ESP32-CAM Firmware Conversion to Micro-ROS
+# Plan: ESP32-CAM Hybrid Web Server & Micro-ROS Firmware

-**Objective:** Convert the existing web server-based ESP32-CAM firmware into a native Micro-ROS node.
-This will enable the camera to publish images directly into the ROS 2 ecosystem, making it a first-class sensor for the Shelfbot project.
+**Objective:** Augment the existing web server-based ESP32-CAM firmware with a native Micro-ROS node.
+This will enable the camera to publish images directly into the ROS 2 ecosystem while retaining the web interface for diagnostics and direct access.

 ---